ipa-jfh/quality-hub/README.md

 # Patterns
 In software engineering, a design pattern is a general repeatable solution to a commonly occurring problem in software design.
 It is a description or template for how to solve a problem that can be used in many different situations.
 We used this concept to document ROS quality issues and the proposed solutions for these issues.

+The patterns are presented based on the three modes of ROS development 1) Core Development, 2) Driver and Reusable Packages Development, 3) Application Development.
+Each development requires different measures for quality assurance and face a different set of challenges.

 ## Core Development

 ### Pattern 1: Submit a pull request